Above Photo: Todd Wawrychuk / ©A.M.P.A.S.

 IDA honored Pennebaker and Hegedus in 2005 with a Career Achievement Award.
 For an article from the December 2005 issue of Documentary, click here.

 Also honored that evening was George Stevens Jr., renowned for helping to found the American Film Institute and the Kennedy Center Honors.
 His 1984 film George Stevens: A Filmmaker's Journey, about his father, was among the first to win an IDA Documentary Award.
 Stevens Jr. was also mentor to 2000 IDA Career Achievement Award honoree Charles Guggenheim, whose son Davis returned the favor by creating a short film about Stevens for the Governors Awards.
-Stevens' daughter Caroline is also a documentary filmmaker, having executive-produced such films as Sons of Perdition, Devil's Playground and Cat Dancers, among many others.
+Documentary also runs in the Stevens family: Son Michael has produced numerous AFI LIfe Achievement Award tributes to the likes of Martin Scorsese, Clint Eastwood, Steven Speilberg and Robert Wise, while daughter Caroline has executive-produced such films as Sons of Perdition, Devil's Playground and Cat Dancers, among many others.

 The documentary community was amply represented at the Governors Awards, with R.J.
 Cutler, Kirby Dick, Amy Ziering, Freida Lee Mock, Terry Sanders, Haskell Wexler, Nick Broomfield, Joan Churchill, Alan Barker and Rob Epstein providing enough docu-wattage at tables 405 and 406 to offset the billion-dollar effulgence emanating from Hersholt Humanitarian Award winner Jeffrey Katzenberg's table.